All Episodes

 I got back from vacation last week.

-It has since been expanded to honor all veterans, living and dead, and around the base of the cross now are concentric circles of uh concrete covered with uh granite plaques placed by grateful families commemorating their veteran, uh their uh loved one who served uh in the armed forces of this country.
+And around the base of the cross now are concentric circles of concrete covered with granite plaques placed by grateful families commemorating their veteran, their loved one who served in the armed forces of this country.

-My father has one there, he a veteran of the Battle of the Bulge, and I'm very proud of that and very proud of him.
+My father has one there, he is a veteran of the Battle of the Bulge, and I'm very proud of that and very proud of him.

 I'm not proud to be living in a state and in a city where a federal judge believes it's constitutional to tear down a cross.

-It to me looks more like, feels more like the Taliban.
+It, to me, looks more like, feels more like the Taliban.

 Remember the Taliban in Afghanistan?